quipucords/qpc/README.md

  * The user account that qpc uses for the SSH connection into the target systems must have adequate permissions to run commands and read certain files, such as privilege escalation required for the `systemctl` command.
  * The user account that qpc uses for a machine requires an sh shell or a similar shell.
 For example, the shell *cannot* be a /sbin/nologin or /bin/false shell.

-The Python packages that are required for running qpc on a system can be found in the `pyyproject.toml` and `poetry.lock` file under "main" group.
-Development packages are under "dev" group.
+The Python packages that are required for running and developing qpc are in the `pyproject.toml` file.

 #  <a name="installation"></a> Installation
 ```